matildamuyingo/MilestoneProject3/README.md

 * **6.2** Edit fields for icon, gender, favorite book, favorite author, favorite genre are dropdown selects with color validation for added input.
 * **6.3** Favorite book and author lists are generated from all added books and authors that exists in the database.
 * **6.4** If update info button is clicked, the input information is updated in the user collection of the database.
-  * **6.4.1** If a field is missing input, the user will get a message that input is required.
+  * **6.4.1** If a required field is missing input, the user will get a message that input is required.

 #### Add Book
 * **7.1** When accessing a page, the user sees a form where information about a book can be added.